dennisdg07/AssignmentTest/README.md

 https://nodejs.org/es/download/

-## 💻 Test Automation Framerok Components
+## 💻 Test Automation Framework Components
 1. Cypress - To manipulate the web page
 2. Pages - Contains objects and actions that can be done in a web page
 3. Fixtures - To store test data